hapytex/django-antipatterns/patterns/annotate_a_condition_as_booleanfield.md

 use it in an annotation.
 For example to add an extra attribute to the model objects, or to order for example.

-# How does the pattern look like?
+# What does this pattern look like?

 One can wrap the `Q` object in a `ExpressionWrapper` and specify the `BooleanField` as <code>output_field=&hellip;</code>, for example: